March 24, 2022

 If there’s one thing 2020 taught B2B marketers, it’s how to be agile.
-Those who failed to be nimble and adjust marketing strategies are at risk of falling behind competitors.
+Those who failed to be nimble and adjust marketing strategies became at risk of falling behind competitors.

-Now, does this mean B2B marketers should give up on field marketing?
-Not at all.
-Like with all other aspects of running a business post-pandemic, it’s about going digital.
-Already we see 39% of marketers claiming webinars is one of the topmost valuable forms of influencer content.
+- Already we see 39% of marketers claiming webinars are one of the topmost valuable forms of influencer content.

 What is Field Marketing?